olliz0r/sys-botbase/README.md

 ## Lua scripting support

-The documentation for the lua-scripting support can be found [here](LUADOCS.md)
+The documentation for the lua-scripting support can be found [here](LUADOCS.md) (not in stable and will be changed very much)